Dono-Rossi/CSC215/Notes/CPM1present.md

 # The 8080 and it relatives
 ## Donovan

+Fun Fact: CP/M is a program originally written for the 8080

 #### 8080
 * The 8080 was not the first microprocessor, but its predecessors were so restricted
 * When the 8080 released, it was significant, as there wass now a CPU contained in a single package selling for a little more than $100